-So what will the weather be like during those months?
-Ireland’s weather is legendary for it’s unpredictability, and at any time of year you can encounter anything from clear blue skies to heavy rain.
-So no matter what time of year you plan to cycle in Ireland, it is best to come prepared.
+No matter what time of year, you should be prepared for occasional showers.
 Norwegians have a saying that there is no bad weather – only bad clothing!
-If you apply this to your Irish cycling holiday, you will be ready for whatever weather you encounter.
+If you apply this to your Irish cycling holiday, you will be more that ready.
 Rain will probably only add to the sense of adventure, and without the showers we wouldn’t have those beautiful rainbows.

 Oh! and another thing!
 It is easy to forget about sunscreen, but don’t be surprised if you end up needing it more than your rain gear.